axeloscar/Cobra-Framework/README.md

 > For identical results, use the provided Hyperledger network setup or adapt your configurations accordingly:
 > [https://github.com/AxelOscar/Hyperledger-Blockchain-Fabric-Network-COBRA](https://github.com/AxelOscar/Hyperledger-Blockchain-Fabric-Network-COBRA)

-You can find in this repository, 2 Folder and 2 Files :
+You can find in this repository :
 - The ***"fabric_simulation_client_code"*** folder contains some code in go to interecact with the Hyperledger blockchain, the ***"clean"*** code allow to delete all data in the blockchain, the ***"queryAll"*** code allow to show the data of an ledger in this case the device ledger or the task ledger, the ***"register_device"*** allow to register massively device in the blockchain you can chosse the number of device and the proportion beetween EC or UAV, finnaly the ***"cobra-config"*** yaml file is the most important is allow the communication beetween the client and the blockcahin he containes parameter and credential to acces on the blockchain.
 -  The ***"result"*** folder contains different csv result files of the simulation and also a python code to generate graphes.
 -  For the 2 files, there are the ***"Cobra_Algo_SC"*** go file is the smart contract inplement in my Blockchain and the ***"simulation"*** go file to simulate the task send and have the result, a more detailed explanation is available below.